teodutu/operating-systems/content/chapters/compute/lab/README.md

 They are used for inter-process-communication.
 You'll learn more about this in the [Application Interaction chapter](../../app-interact/).

+Note that this usage of `Popen()` is not entirely correct.
+You'll discover why in the next exercise, but for now focus on simply understanding how to use `Popen()` on its own.

 Now change the command to anything you want.
 Also give it some arguments.
 From the outside, it's as if you were running these commands from the terminal.